Confirmation bias

-Confirmation bias (also confirmatory bias, myside bias, (Note: David Perkins, a professor and researcher at the Harvard Graduate School of Education, coined the term "myside bias" referring to a preference for "my" side of an issue.) or congeniality bias) is the tendency to search for, interpret, favor and recall information in a way that confirms or supports one's prior beliefs or values.
+Confirmation bias (also confirmatory bias, myside bias, (Note: David Perkins, a professor and researcher at the Harvard Graduate School of Education, coined the term "myside bias" referring to a preference for "my" side of an issue.) or congeniality bias) is the tendency to search for, interpret, favor and recall information in a way that confirms or supports one's prior beliefs, values, or decisions.
 People display this bias when they select information that supports their views, ignoring contrary information or when they interpret ambiguous evidence as supporting their existing attitudes.
 The effect is strongest for desired outcomes, emotionally charged issues and deeply entrenched beliefs.
+Confirmation bias often comes from automatic mental habits.
+Studies repeatedly find that people tend to test ideas in a one sided way, mainly searching for evidence that supports what they already assume.
+Research on selective exposure also suggests that people differ in how strongly they defend their attitudes, with some individuals being more resistant to information that goes against their views.

 Biased search for information, biased interpretation of this information and biased memory recall have been invoked to explain four specific effects: